eriksalsborn/Death-Cause-Data-Viz-By-Country/README.md

 This repository includes a Jupyter Notebook (.ipynb) file showcasing the process of importing datasets and creating visualizations for death causes by country on a geographic plot.
 The notebook leverages Python and popular libraries such as Pandas, Altair, Seaborn, and NumPy for effective data manipulation and visualization.

-Furthermore, the repository incorporates .html files containing the finalized plots, as can be seen in the .gif in this README.
-Open these files for convenient access to the visualizations or alternatively, use the notebook for a more detailed exploration of the data.

-This project was done in collaboration with Anders Lundkvist.
+This project was done in collaboration with Anders Lundkvist and further developed by me.

 # Introduction